operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

    - if we do build images, we should add image builder flag
 1. What will happen to the existing command in SDK for deploying an operator packagemanifests using OLM?
 Do we still want to support that and will it stay intact?
+   - we will deprecate the `run packagemanifests` command and remove in SDK 2.0

 ## Summary